Have you ever found yourself in a conversation with someone, and suddenly the conversation ends with awkward silence?

 Rather than asking questions that can be answered with a “Yes” or “No,” prepare some questions in advance that encourage people to talk and share more detailed information about their lives.

 For example, you might ask, “How did you and your wife meet?”
 Or “How did you decide to get involved in your career field?”
-These questions can draw out an interesting story or another detail that can stimulate additional questions.

-2. Be an active, conscious listener.
+2. Keep a conversation going by being an active, conscious listener.

-Fearing that awkward silence or eager to get a word in, we fail to really hear what the other person is saying and show them the deference that makes a conversation truly a gift.
+Fearing that awkward silence or eager to get a word in, we fail to really hear what the other person is saying and show them the respect that makes a conversation truly a gift.

 Listening is just as important as talking in a conversation — maybe even more so.